SakshamSahgal/Computer_Based_Test_Platform/readme.md

 AdminPortal.html

+    Can perform all Crud Operations on Database Through Admin Portal

     Register user
-        1. Redirects to RegisterUser.html
+        Can Register users as Student/Problem_Setter

     Logout button
         1. Clears Session Cookies
         2. Redirects To HomePage

-    View All users
-        1. Redirects to View_All_users.html

-RegisterUser.html

-        Can Register users as Student/Problem_Setter

-        logout Button
-            1. Clears Session Cookies
-            2. Redirects To HomePage

-View_All_Users.html

-        logout Button
-            1. Clears Session Cookies
-            2. Redirects To HomePage

-        View the entire Student / Problem Setter Database
+    Current Edit
+        1. Can edit data of currently selected Row